-While rollover accidents only accounted for 3.2 percent of auto accidents in the United States in 2019, they accounted for 21.6 percent of fatal auto accidents in that same year, according to the National Highway Traffic Safety Administration’s (NHTSA) Fatality and Injury Reporting System Tool .
+While rollover accidents only accounted for 3.2 percent of auto accidents in the United States in 2019, they accounted for 21.6 percent of fatal auto accidents in that same year, according to the National Highway Traffic Safety Administration’s (NHTSA) Fatality and Injury Reporting System Tool (FIRST).
 3.3 percent of rollover accidents in 2019 were fatal, compared to 0.4 percent of non-rollover accidents.

 Rollover accidents are accidents where a vehicle flips or tips over onto its side or roof.
 Rollover accidents can be very deadly because they can eject vehicle occupants from the vehicle, and because the vehicle’s roof sometimes caves in onto the heads of vehicle occupants in these accidents.
 Vehicle occupants who survive these accidents are often left with extremely serious injuries.